 Address: Kingstown, Cashel, Co.
 Tipperary, E25 C432

 If you are based in and around County Tipperary, then another sunflower field to seek out is the Kingstown Sunflower Field.
 Located just 2.5km from the town of Cashel, one of the best places to visit in Ireland thanks to the famous Rock of Cashel, the Kingstown Sunflower Field is 3-acres of amazing sunflowers.
-At the entrance is a donation box in aid of both the Irish Cancer Society and National Orthopaedic Hospital Cappagh.
+At the entrance is a donation box in aid of the Irish Cancer Society, Red Cross and South Tipperary Hospice Movement.
 Visitors are encouraged to come and view the sunflowers, take a selfie among them, and even take a few home.
 The site is family and dog-friendly, and there is parking but no other facilities, although you will find plenty of cafes and restaurants with toilets in Cashel itself.

 Ardstraw Sunflower Field, Tyrone TBC